xapax/security/spawning_shells.md

 ## Interactive tty-shell

 So if you manage to upgrade to a non-interactive tty-shell you will still have a limited shell.
 You won't be able to use the up and down arrows, you won't have tab-completion.
 This might be really frustrating if you stay in that shell for long.
+It can also be more risky, if a execution gets stuck you cant use Ctr-C or Ctr-Z without killing your session.
 However that can be fixed using socat.
 Follow these instructions.

 https://github.com/cornerpirate/socat-shell